micro-ROS/micro-ROS.github.io/_docs/tutorials/core/programming_rcl_rclc/index.md

     printf("Created timer with timeout %d ms.\n", timer_int_timeout);
   }
 ```
-Note, that the `my_timer_int_callback` is connected to the `my_int_timer`.
+Note that the `my_timer_int_callback` is connected to the `my_int_timer`.
 The data variables used for the publisher messages in the timer callbacks need to be initialized first:

 ```C
 std_msgs__msg__Int32__init(&int_pub_msg);